Intermittent fasting schedules for beginners

 Right now, you probably never go 12 hours without eating.

-Understandably so: Food is everywhere.
-We are conditioned to eat at the merest prickle of hunger.
+Understandably so, food is everywhere.
+We’re conditioned to eat at the merest prickle of hunger.
 And food is sometimes the only thing that brings a speck of joy into an otherwise dreary day.

-By following an intermittent fasting plan, we can trigger this rare but natural fat-burning phase in a SIMPLE, straightforward way.
+By following an intermittent fasting schedule, we can trigger this rare but natural fat-burning phase in a simple, straightforward way.

 Intermittent fasting – how to get started

-Beginning an intermittent fasting plan doesn’t need to be daunting.
-Just a few SIMPLE things can make starting out a real smooth ride.
+Beginning an intermittent fasting schedule doesn’t need to be daunting.
+Just a few simple things can make starting out a real smooth ride.

 Find your deeper motivation